What is the High Reliability Organization principle “Preoccupation with Failure”?

 - The hospital’s management took Madden’s observation seriously and escalated the investigation facility wide as it became clear that the risk was not isolated.

-- The patient care assistant’s safety-centered observation — variously known as a “good catch,” “near miss” or “close call” — was recognized by her employer, which nominated her for the statewide award, which has been used in Pennsylvania since 2013 to recognize active commitment to patient safety.
+- The patient care assistant’s safety-centered observation – variously known as a “good catch,” “near miss” or “close call” – was recognized by her employer, which nominated her for the statewide award.
+Since 2013, this award has been used in Pennsylvania to recognize active commitment to patient safety.

 Preoccupation with failure is not a checklist, although checklists can certainly be part of patient safety.
 “Preoccupation with failure is a mindset, a way to mindfully organize work, applied by all staff every day on the job,” researchers at Johns Hopkins Armstrong Institute for Patient Safety & Quality wrote in 2017.